szalapski/espn-fantasy-decruftifier/README.md

-# ESPN Fantasy Decruftifier
+# Decruftifier for ESPN Fantasy Chrome Extension
-*Extensions for Chrome and Firefox*

 Improves the ESPN Fantasy GUI by removing unnecessary elements and tightening up margins, padding, and heights.